HimoriK/modern-math-collection/README.md

 ## Magazines

-* [Bulletin of the American Mathematical Society](https://www.ams.org/journals/bull/all_issues.html) - Expository articles on contemporary mathematical research, written in a way that gives insight to mathematicians who may not be experts in the particular topic.
+* [American Mathematical Society](https://www.ams.org/journals/bull/all_issues.html) - Expository articles on contemporary mathematical research, written in a way that gives insight to mathematicians who may not be experts in the particular topic.
 Useful, many articles dating back to early 1900s
-* [Mathematics Today by Institute of Mathematics and its Applications](https://ima.org.uk/publications/mathematics-today/) - News, opinions, and articles related to mathematics, so the reader stays updated.
+* [Institute of Mathematics and its Applications](https://ima.org.uk/publications/mathematics-today/) - News, opinions, and articles related to mathematics, so the reader stays updated.
 Interesting posts
-* [Crux Mathematicorum by Canadian Mathematical Society](https://cms.math.ca/publications/crux/) - source of unique and challenging mathematical problems designed for the secondary and undergraduate levels.
-It includes an Olympiad Corner which is helpful for math competitions.
+* [Canadian Mathematical Society](https://cms.math.ca/publications/crux/) - Unique, challenging math problems designed for undergraduate levels.
+Includes an Olympiad Corner which is helpful for math competitions.
 Hyper-organized open resources

 ## Blogs